-I’m starting to make my Rhubarb Gin in preparation for Bee’s Knees Week later this month.
+I’m starting to make this Rhubarb Gin in preparation for Bee’s Knees Week later this month.
 If you aren’t familiar with it, Bee’s Knees Week was started by Caledonia Spirits, the makers of the renowned Barr Hill Gin and Vodka.
 This distillery, located here in Vermont, uses raw honey to distill it’s spirits.
 As bees play such a vital role in their process, Caledonia Spirits launched Bee’s Knees Week, to help save the bees and spread awareness of their important role in our food and drink system.

 How Does Bee’s Knees Week Work?

 How does Bee’s Knees Week work?
 During Bee’s Knees Week, Barr Hill will be planting 10 square feet of bee habitat for every Bee’s Knees cocktail shared on social.
 How amazing is that?
 Bars and restaurants across the country will be serving the Barr Hill Bee’s Knees cocktail and you can also make one at home.
 Just take a pic and share on social and you can help save the bees too.

 A Bee’s Knees cocktail is a mix of gin, lemon, and honey.
 I am giving this a little twist by making a Rhubarb Gin to use.
 This is in part because the giant rhubarb plant here has had a new spurt of growth in the cooler end of summer weather.
 But also because, honey isn’t allowed on the Keto diet as it has too many carbs.
 So I am working on creating a Keto-friendly take on the Bee’s Knees cocktail.